Andrettin/Wyrmsun/readme.txt

 - 0.1.6
 -----------------------------------------------------------------------

 - Added the new "Grand Strategy Mode", available from the main menu.
 In it, the player leads a country or tribe, and gather resources and produces units at the strategic map level, while battles are fought through RTS maps.
+Please note that there are still a few crashes with the mode I haven't been able to solve yet, and as such it is a good idea to save often.

 * Buildings
 - Added Goblin Town Hall (graphics by Leo).